SNL-WaterPower/WecOptTool-MATLAB/docs/user/optimization.rst

    |pseudo spectral method|_.

 For the |optimization.m|_ example we choose the Complex Conjugate option.
-The performance of the controlled device design is evaluated for a given sea-state by the ``simulateDevice`` function, which takes, as input, the output of the ``designDevice`` function, the sea-state to evaluate and the controller selection (with additional optional parameters, if used).
-Here, the device is evaluated across the 8 different sea-states in the example spectra, as follows:
+The performance of the controlled device design is evaluated for a given sea state by the ``simulateDevice`` function, which takes, as input, the output of the ``designDevice`` function, the sea state to evaluate and the controller selection (with additional optional parameters, if used).
+Here, the device is evaluated across the 8 different sea states in the example spectra, as follows:

 .. literalinclude:: /../examples/RM3/optimization.m